Story telling is a key aspect to consider when it comes to ‘branding’ in China.

 Burberry have prominently branded themselves in this way.
 In 2011 they held a major event in Beijing which featured a theatrical fashion show that explored and questioned the lines between the virtual and physical world.
 It included spectacular holograms and cutting edge visuals.

-Burberry’s chief creative officer Christopher Bailey when interviewed by BoF said; “It’s important to keep innovating with your product and keep telling different stories with it.
+Christopher Bailey when interviewed by BoF said; “It’s important to keep innovating with your product and keep telling different stories with it.
 History and heritage is important to have as a foundation, but you have to build on top of that to keep it moving forward.
 Technology helps us do that.”

 A new Chinese flagship store has opened in Shanghai’s ‘Kerry Centre’ a designer shopping mall.
 It has been designed to offer multi-sensory experiences for customers.
 It is an event space and entertainment hub just as much as it is a store.
 This demonstrates how narrative focus is clearly at the forefront of Burberry’s brand experience.

-The Burberry ‘brand’ is more than just a product, it is being given a modern twist because of this new narrative angle.
-In a press release the company said; ‘guests will be taken on an immersive, theatrical journey through the Burberry world of music, heritage, product and innovation – bringing the brand’s hometown of London to Shanghai.’
+press release the company said; ‘guests will be taken on an immersive, theatrical journey through the Burberry world of music, heritage, product and innovation – bringing the brand’s hometown of London to Shanghai.’

 China itself is a modern, ‘spectacle’ with cities such as Shanghai keenly focused on the future, this style of progressive, technological story telling needs to be understood within the context of modern China today.
 Therein, perhaps, lies this type of narrative appeal to the Chinese consumer.